A Foreclosure Attorney Can Yield A Better Loan Modification

 There are many resources available online to assist homeowners with the process on how to attain a home loan modification on their own.
 As a matter of fact, we have given guidance to prospective clients who decided that they wanted to pursue a modification on their own before hiring an attorney.
-In many situations it is possible to get the bank to process your loan modification, but unfortunately the number of times that banks don’t do their part in processing home loan modifications effectively are still too high.
+In many situations, it is possible to get the bank to process your loan modification, but unfortunately, the number of times that banks don’t do their part in processing home loan modifications effectively is still too high.

-One of our recent clients came to Graham Legal, seeking assistance because the bank did not provide him with the loan finalization documents after months of him making the trial payments.
+One of our recent clients came to Graham Legal, P.A., seeking assistance because the bank did not provide him with the loan finalization documents after months of him making the trial payments.
 The process for obtaining a loan modification begins with applying through the mortgage lender.
-Many homeowners don’t get past this point because the bank takes too long to review the financial documents, and by the time they do, the documents are usually outdated and the bank requests new document thus, restarting the process.
+Many homeowners don’t get past this point because the bank takes too long to review the financial documents, and by the time they do, the documents are usually outdated.
+Then the bank requests new documents, thus, restarting the process.

 Following the trial period, the homeowner should receive the final loan modification documents from the mortgage lender.
 It’s common for banks to get stuck in this part of the process and not send the homeowner the finalization documents.
 This is very dangerous because until the modification is finalized with a signed contract the bank can still make other sly moves, such as proceeding with a foreclosure or changing the payment amounts.

-Banks are very difficult to work with, but know exactly what needs to be done in order to get them moving.
+Banks are very difficult to work with, but we know exactly what needs to be done in order to get them moving.
 If your mortgage lender isn’t cooperating, know that you don’t have to do it alone.
-Call Graham Legal today to schedule your free consultation, we can help.
+Call Graham Legal today at 305-985-6555 to schedule your free consultation; we can help.